Lexical choice

-Lexical choice is the subtask of Natural language generation that involves choosing the content words (nouns, verbs, adjectives, and adverbs) in a generated text.
+Lexical choice is the subtask of Natural language generation that involves choosing the content words (nouns, non-auxiliary verbs, adjectives, and adverbs) in a generated text.
 Function words (determiners, for example) are usually chosen during realisation.

 Examples

 The simplest type of lexical choice involves mapping a domain concept (perhaps represented in an ontology) to a word.
 For example, the concept Finger might be mapped to the word finger.